neverdue/InCollege-Kansas/README.md

 functions which have their own files associated with them.

 users.txt stores account usernames and passwords (separated by a single space)

+users-test.txt stores account usernames and passwords (separated by a single space) for testing purposes

 accountCheck.py checks if there are duplicate usernames